polyglotdev/sql-and-postgres-the-complete-developers-guide/README.md

 The above query updates the `population` column in the `cities` table to `38,505,000` where the value of the `name` column is equal to `Tokyo`.

+`SET` is used to specify the columns to be updated and the values they should be given. `WHERE` is used to specify which rows should be updated.